 My trolley accidentally went into a water filled drainage ditch -it was switched on and after 15 minutes when I dragged it out – there was no power.
 Later on I put the battery on charge but all I had was a red light with no green charging lights.
 It is still under warranty but the vendor says it is not covered for water .
 I have tried a new charger which made no difference.
 Any comments?
 Thank you.

-Yes we have all the parts needed.
-I will do a full explanation and will post this on the website as an instruction for other golfers in order to potentially help who have the same issue.
+Yes, we have all the Prorider golf trolley spares needed.
+I will do a full explanation and will post this on the website as an instruction for other golfers in order to potentially help those who have the same issue.

 So what happens when damp or wet gets into an electric golf trolley?
-For example; if it is submerged into water by accidentally running away into a stream, burn, loch, lake or pond, (the sea is different as it is salty water – not good!).
+For example; if it is submerged into the water by accidentally running away into a stream, burn, loch, lake or pond, (the sea is different as it is salty water – not good!).
 The trolley will hold water in various parts and components.
-The water itself will not do any harm, where and when the golf trolley gets damaged is by having an electrical current going through the electronic circuits when wet .
+The water itself will not do any harm, where and when the golf trolley gets damaged is by having an electrical current going through the electronic circuits when wet.
 The reason for this is due to the components within the circuits shorting by way of an electrical current around the circuit boards or various component parts.
 Sometimes when this happens it can cause no damage or later problems, but more often than not, damage occurs as most people try switching on to test in the hope the golf trolley is working while the circuits are wet and this more often shorts and damages the circuits.
+No need to purchase a new Prorider golf trolley when it can be fixed.

 Many many thanks for such a comprehensive reply.
 I had actually done some of what you say.
 I opened the handle and dried out the speed switch and LED circuit board with hairdryer.